http4k/http4k-connect/ai/azure/README.md

 The http4k-connect AzureAI integration provides:

 - AzureAI API Client
+- Compatibility with GitHub Models for testing, so you can use a GitHubToken instead of a deployed Azure model
 - FakeAzureAI server which can be used as testing harness for either API Client or AzureAI plugins

 ## AzureAI API connector